ces-engine/cese/README.md

 CESE is copyright (C) 2015  by David Ulrich.

-For full license details see LICENSE.
-For asset copyright and license terms see `assets/COPYING`.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or